Salt Painted Christmas Tree

 Salt Painted Christmas Tree Activity

-We made this really simple by including a free template as a gift for subscribing to our newsletter.
+We made this craft really simple by including a free template.
 You can get the template emailed to you as a free gift by signing up to our newsletter on the form with the preview of the Christmas tree template (close to the bottom of the post).

-You can also do this activity by just free-hand drawing your own Christmas trees too!
+You can also do this activity drawing your own Christmas trees too!